resque/resque-pool/README.md

 [![Build Status](https://travis-ci.org/nevans/resque-pool.png)](https://travis-ci.org/nevans/resque-pool)
 [![Dependency Status](https://gemnasium.com/nevans/resque-pool.png)](https://gemnasium.com/nevans/resque-pool)

-Resque pool is a simple library for managing a pool of [resque](https://github.com/defunkt/resque) workers.
-Given a a config file, it manages your workers for you, starting up the appropriate number of workers for each worker type.
+Resque pool is a daemon for managing a pool of [resque](https://github.com/defunkt/resque) workers.
+With a simple config file, it manages your workers for you, starting up the appropriate number of workers for each worker type.

 Benefits
 ---------

 * Less config - With a simple YAML file, you can start up a pool daemon, and it will monitor your workers for you.
-An example init.d script, monit config, and chef cookbook are provided.
-* Less memory - If you are using Ruby Enterprise Edition, or any ruby with copy-on-write safe garbage collection, this should save you a *lot* of memory when you are managing many workers.
+* Less memory - If you are using ruby 2.0+ (with copy-on-write safe garbage collection), this should save you a *lot* of memory when you are managing many workers.
 * Faster startup - when you start many workers at once, they would normally compete for CPU as they load their environments.
-Resque-pool can load the environment once and fork all of the workers almost instantly.
+Resque-pool can load your application once, then rapidly fork the workers after setup.
+If a worker crashes or is killed, a new worker will start up and take its place right away.

 Upgrading?
 -----------